 The Piece Hall Story - Located at Courtyard Level

 Our interactive heritage space ‘The Piece Hall Story’ welcomes you to discover this iconic building and its importance at the historic centre of the world’s woollen trade.
-You will be able to get up close to objects from our past – including the Halifax Gibbet blade (an early version of the guillotine that kept thieves and wrong-doers on their toes when in town) – explore exhibitions and even try on Georgian costume.
+You will be able to get up close to objects from our past, explore exhibitions and even try on Georgian costume.

 The Map Room - Located on Colonnade Level (3rd Floor)